The U.K., facing a scary coronavirus strain, is running a high-stakes, real-world vaccine experiment

 “It’s really a serious turn for the worse, unfortunately,” said John Edmunds, a professor of disease modeling at the London School of Hygiene & Tropical Medicine.

-England’s chief scientific adviser, Patrick Vallance, said that among 1,000 men age 60 or older who get infected, the original virus would kill 10.
+Patrick Vallance, England’s chief scientific adviser, said that among 1,000 men age 60 or older who get infected, the original virus would kill 10.
 The new variant, he said, would kill 13 or 14 — an increase of at least 30 percent.

 Understanding of the variant is still in its early stages.
-Preliminary research suggesting it might spread more effectively in children than the original virus is being reexamined.
-But the early data sets, examining the fates of 50,000 patients here, appear robust, said Edmunds, who led one of the studies that prompted a government announcement about higher mortality on Friday.
+Preliminary research suggesting that it might spread more effectively in children than the original virus is being examined.
+But the early data, examining the fates of 50,000 patients here, appear robust, said Edmunds, who led one of the studies that prompted a government announcement about higher mortality on Friday.

 Britons lament ‘U.K. variant’ label, as highly contagious version of coronavirus spreads around the world